keefo/NeewerLite/README.md

 - Script support
 - Sync RGB lights with music

+# How to install pre-build app

+1. Download the latest dmg file from release page, double click the dmg to open it.
+2. Then drag .app file in dmg to your application folder.
+3. Go to application folder to double the app you just dropped from dmg.
+4. once the app is running, it should has a icon in the status bar on the right top of you screen.

 ## Script Usage

 Open the app and let it scans all Neewer lights through Bluetooth.
 Once it finds lights.
 Then you could use command to switch On/Off lights.